sereneeosman/doc_master/docs/source/egm722_serenee/NI_Tourist_Map_doc.rst

 Overview
 --------

+Northern Ireland boasts a rich tapestry of history, culture, and natural beauty, attracting visitors from around the globe.
+However, navigating its diverse landscapes and accessing essential services can be daunting, especially for newcomers.
+Recognizing this challenge, I introduced the "Explore Northern Ireland" script, a sophisticated yet user-friendly tool tailored to facilitate exploration and enhance safety throughout the journey.
 The "Explore Northern Ireland" script serves as a versatile and convenient tool tailored for anyone exploring Northern Ireland, be it tourists or residents.
-This script creates an interactive map of comprehensive information on tourist sites, nearest transportation hubs (including both bus and train stations), as well as the distances between these transportation hubs and tourist sites.
+This script creates an interactive map of comprehensive information on tourist sites, nearest transportation hubs (including both bus and train stations), as well as the distances between these transportation hubs and tourist sites as popups.
 Moreover, it seamlessly integrates General Practitioner (GP) surgeries for emergency services, utilizing postal codes for easy searchability.
-By combining these features, the script enhances the overall travel experience, prioritizing safety and preparedness throughout every stage of the journey.
+By combining these features, the script enhances the overall travel experience, prioritizing safety, and preparedness throughout every stage of the journey.

 .. raw:: html